bentan4853563/AmazHub/_portfolio/nubisreservation-com.md

     - "Netlify"
     - "Figma"
 ---
-Brave Dev World has developed Nubisreservation.com, a comprehensive platform designed to streamline the booking process for businesses.
+AmazHub has developed Nubisreservation.com, a comprehensive platform designed to streamline the booking process for businesses.
 Utilizing advanced technologies such as Laravel, React.js, MySQL, and Stripe, Nubis offers a seamless experience for both businesses and their customers.

 ## Project Overview: Nubisreservation.com
 Nubisreservation.com aims to simplify the reservation management process by providing a robust online system that integrates effortlessly with businesses' existing operations.